Lluisbo123/Copia-ur_rtde/doc/index.rst

 Universal Robots RTDE C++ Interface
 ===================================
-A C++ interface for sending and receiving data to/from an UR robot using the Real-Time Data Exchange (RTDE).
-See more information about RTDE `here
+A C++ interface for sending and receiving data to/from an UR robot using the. `Real-Time Data Exchange (RTDE)
 <https://www.universal-robots.com/how-tos-and-faqs/how-to/ur-how-tos/real-time-data-exchange-rtde-guide-22229/>`_.

 .. toctree::